Running a successful Personal Training business can be accomplished if you follow these 17 tips!

 - Be honest and straightforward.
 Tell them exactly who you are, a Personal Fitness Trainer; Strength & Conditioning Specialist; Nutrition & Wellness Consultant; Children’s Fitness Specialist and so on.

-- Keep graphics sharp, clear, and 'gender' generic.
+- Keep graphics sharp and clear.

 - Keep in mind, if you are trying to attract both male and female clients, avoid overly feminine colors, or icons that are overly masculine.